khanh47/GoGame/README.md

 ## Overview

-GoGame is a minimal and educational implementation of the classic **Go (Weiqi, Baduk)** board game for **Windows**.
+GoGame is a minimal and educational implementation of the classic **Go (Weiqi, Baduk)** board game.
 It focuses on clarity and modularity, demonstrating a clean object-oriented architecture and using Raylib for rendering.

 **Key highlights**
 - Interactive Go board with stone placement
-- Turn-based logic for Black and White players
 - Capture detection and basic scoring
-- Modular code structure (ready for AI/UI extensions)
+- Undo/redo command system
+- AI bot using Minimax and alpha-beta pruning
 - Rendering and input handled by Raylib

 ---